Covata/delta-sdk-python/docs/identity.rst

 Identity
 ========

-An Identity is entity (such as user, device, or another service) registered with Delta and is comprised of a number of attributes, of which two rely on cryptographic primitives.
+An Identity is an entity (such as user, device, or another service) registered with Delta and is comprised of a number of attributes, of which two rely on cryptographic primitives.
 These are the long-lived key pairs: